Small businesses are an integral part of the local economy.

 Business Breakfast Briefings

 They're also an opportunity to connect with other local businesses and share ideas.

 Contact the KDCCI on 9144 1999 to be notified of the next Business Breakfast Briefing.

 Take Your Business Online grant

 Building an online presence is vital for growing local business.
-Since 2017 the City of Karratha has awarded funding to 28 local small businesses under the Take Your Business Online Grant to improve their digital capacity and marketing to increase competitiveness, innovation and efficiency of the enterprises’ operations, products and services.
+Since 2017 the City of Karratha has supported 49 local businesses through the Take Your Business Online grant scheme to improve their digital capacity and marketing to increase competitiveness, innovation and efficiency.

 Grants of up to $5,000 are offered on a matched dollar-for-dollar basis and may contribute towards web design; social media presence; e-business; customer relationship management; development of apps or online marketing.
 This is a competitive process and applicants must demonstrate how the project will improve their business and deliver benefit to the community.

-Grants for the 2019/20 financial year were endorsed by Council in May, with the following businesses sharing in more than $54,000 in funding:
+Grants for the 2019/20 financial year were endorsed by Council in May and June 2020, with the following businesses sharing in nearly $25,670 in funding and contributing to more than $100,000 in projects: